 The Special Victims Unit's primary responsibility will be the investigation of physical abuse against children under the age of 18 and sexual abuse/assaults against both children and adults.
-The Unit may also be responsible for the investigation of any other persons crimes against children under the age of 17 with the exception of robbery or homicide.
-This Unit is also tasked with the investigation of physical abuse which is directed against persons who are 65 years of age or older.
+The unit may also be responsible for the investigation of any other persons' crimes against children under the age of 17 with the exception of robbery or homicide.
+This unit is also tasked with the investigation of physical abuse which is directed against persons who are 65 years of age or older.
 Other crimes targeting the elderly, such as financial crimes, will be investigated by the Unit most appropriate to the crime.
+The unit handles Internet Crimes Against Children (ICAC) investigations that are investigated as a team effort with the Georgia Internet Crimes Against Children Task Force; created by the Georgia Bureau of Investigations.